• Home

 The view from Island Burger!

-35. Get a burger at Island Burger
+34. Get a burger at Island Burger

 I have celebrated many special occasions at Island Burger.
 It’s located at Nomads (formerly Base Backpackers).
-Their Mother Clucker burger is to die for and the fried chicken is always so big it can’t be contained in the bun.
-Add a side of deliciously seasoned fries and a beautiful waterfront view and you have a winning meal in my books.
+Their Mother Clucker burger is to die for, and the fried chicken is always so big it can’t be contained in the bun.
+Add a side of deliciously seasoned fries and a beautiful waterfront view, and you have a winning meal in my books.

-36. Go fancy at Saltwater
+35. Go fancy at Saltwater

 If you want a fine dining experience, your best option is Saltwater.
-Sitting outside under the twinkling lights and enjoying Australian seafood and seasonal produce is certainly one of the most romantic things to do on Magnetic Island.
+Sitting outside under the twinkling lights and enjoying Australian seafood and seasonal produce is cundoubtedlyone of the most romantic things to do on Magnetic Island.
 Think Moreton Bay bugs, Tasmanian salmon, and Australian abalone.
 Your next best option would be the Boardwalk Restaurant.
 Totally random, but get the side of roasted potatoes.
 They melt in your mouth.
 Exquisite!

 Magnetic Island accommodation